isaccavalcante/challenge-live-infrastructure/README.md

 # Challenge Live Infrastructure

-This repository contains terragrunt configuration defining the infrastructure as a code of the challenge for DevOps Engineer job position at [Pagar.me](http://pagar.me/).
+This repository contains [Terraform](https://www.terraform.io/) configuration defining the infrastructure as a code of the challenge for DevOps Engineer job position at [Pagar.me](http://pagar.me/).

 # Challenge description